Andrettin/Wyrmsun/readme.txt

 * AI
 - The AI now explores the map, and is not prescient to the location of the player or of resources.

+* Units
+- Added Gnomish Duelist, an experience upgrade of the Gnomish Recruit (icon by Leo, based on Jinn's Gnomish Recruit icon).

 -----------------------------------------------------------------------
 - 1.9.7
 -----------------------------------------------------------------------